TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 "It is of little use to spend too much time thinking about the things that are out of your control," she says.
 "For example, we have little control over the economy or the way our sector is faring in the economic crisis."
 We are all guilty of fretting about things that we can’t change, as frustrating as it may feel.
 Worrying, of course, is not something that can be easily switched on or off but we can start by doing things that make us feel like we’re more in control.
 Guest continues: "Social media can be a difficult place when we feel anxious and toxic positivity posts are rarely helpful.
 You do have control over the type of accounts that you follow.
 If you find that accounts make you feel down and offer little in the way of practical advice, then unfollow those types of accounts."

 It’s not about denial or burying our heads in the sand or being naive about the chaos of the world around us.
-It’s about channeling that anxiety into helpful, manageable steps.
-Pritchard has some tips for counteracting the spiraling and taking each day as it comes.
+It’s about channelling that anxiety into helpful, manageable steps.
+Pritchard has some tips for counteracting the spiralling and taking each day as it comes.

 As hard as it may be, work on intervening when you feel your thoughts begin to spiral